devonfw-tutorials/tutorial-compiler/documentation/Definition of DONE.md

 # **Technical**
 * The files that were used in `nextKatacodaStep `are available in `.asciidoc` files and do not contain Katacoda Syntax.
-* The name of the function `nextKatacodaStep ` has been changed to make it clearer that there is no functional content allowed.
-Now it is called `displayContent `
+* Do not use Katacoda-Syntax inside the files. ` Use displayContent`.
 * Commands like `--- cd devonfw {{execute T1}} ---` should not be used, as it could break certain functions.

 # Different types of tutorials